Kim Jong Un: Purges and executions

 As with all reporting on North Korea, reports of purges and executions are difficult to verify.
 Allegations in 2013 that Kim Jong Un had his ex-girlfriend, singer Hyon Song Wol, executed for violating pornography laws turned out to be false.
 In May 2016, analysts were surprised to find that General Ri Yong Gil, reported by South Korea to have been executed earlier in the year, was, in fact, alive and well.

 In December 2013, Kim Jong Un's uncle Jang Song Thaek was arrested and executed for treachery.
 Jang is believed to have been executed by firing squad.
 Yonhap has stated that, according to multiple unnamed sources, Kim Jong Un has also put to death members of Jang's family, to completely destroy all traces of Jang's existence through "extensive executions" of his family, including the children and grandchildren of all close relatives.
 Those reportedly killed in Kim's purge include Jang's sister Jang Kye Sun, her husband and ambassador to Cuba, Jon Yong Jin, and Jang's nephew and ambassador to Malaysia, Jang Yong Chol.
 The nephew's two sons were also said to have been killed.
 At the time of Jang's removal, it was announced that "the discovery and purge of the Jang group ... made our party and revolutionary ranks purer ..." and after his execution on 12 December 2013 state media warned that the army "will never pardon all those who disobey the order of the Supreme Commander".

+In April 2015, the U.S.-based Committee for Human Rights in North Korea and AllSource Analysis released an analysis of satellite imagery from the Kanggon military training area, about 13 miles north of Pyongyang, which they said showed six ZPU-4 anti-aircraft guns positioned near a group of standing figures on or about 7 October 2014.
+The report concluded that the "most plausible explanation" was a public execution, although the identities of the people shown and the reason for the event were unknown.
+Writing in The Washington Post, Adam Taylor noted that the imagery appeared to support earlier reports that North Korea had used anti-aircraft weapons in executions, but also emphasized that the scene could not be confirmed.